Densaugeo/uploadserver/README.md

 The same as above, but authentication is only required for upload operations.

-If both --basic-auth and --basic-auth-upload are specified, first one will be used for downloads and the second one for uploads.
+If both `--basic-auth` and `--basic-auth-upload` are specified, all requests will require one of the two credentials, but only the `--basic-auth-upload` credentials will be able to upload files.

 ## Theme Option